 Here are a few examples of someone moving to France.

-TAXES: If you’re moving to France, you may import both personal effects (clothing, jewelry) and household items (furniture, dishes, bedding, rugs) duty-free and tax-free if you meet certain requirements.
-One of them being that your items arrive within 12 months of your arrival in France.
+- TAXES: If you’re moving to France, you may import personal effects (clothing, jewelry), household items (furniture, dishes, bedding, rugs), duty-free and tax-free if you meet specific requirements.
+One of them is that your items arrive within 12 months of your arrival in France.

-- PROHIBITED: When moving to France, certain things are prohibited for importation(plants, drugs, cleaning solvents, paint, ivory, matches and more).
+- PROHIBITED: When moving to France, certain things are not permitted for importation(plants, drugs, cleaning solvents, paint, ivory, matches and more).

-- RESTRICTED: France has a list of restricted items that you can bring in the country if you get special authorization or pay special duties and
+- RESTRICTED: France has a list of prohibited items you can bring into the country if you get special authorization or pay special duties and

 taxes(guns, tobacco, alcohol and pets).